-Non-degree-seeking RNs with a BAN or BSN may be admitted for selected courses.
+Non-degree-seeking RNs with a B.A.N. or B.S.N. may be admitted for selected courses on a space-available basis.
 Abbreviated application procedures are available for students not requesting admission to the degree program.
 Admission as a non-degree student does not guarantee admission to the degree program.
 Program changes/requirements that occur during time as a non-degree student may affect progression upon conversion to degree seeking.
 Up to 10 credits taken as a non-degree student may be applied to degree requirements as appropriate, if subsequently admitted to the program.
 A grade of B or better must be earned in coursework.
 Degree-seeking students will have priority over non-degree seeking students for space available and course registration.